 "Everyone's fine, kids out of college, working, married, making me a grandmother.
 We're still slaving away.
 How about you, how’s the family?'

-"Girls out of high school, out of house, working, everyone’s doing okay."
+"Girls out of high school, out of the house, working, everyone’s doing okay."

 He left out Judy.